frank-booth/u2_lesson_react_props/README.md

 ## Overview

-In this lesson, we'll learn how to utilize `properties` or `props` for short to create reusable elements in React. `Props` allow our components to change dymanically based on information that we provide in a quite familiar syntax!
+In this lesson, we'll learn how to utilize `properties` or `props` for short to create reusable elements in React. `Props` allow our components to change dynamically based on information that we provide in a quite familiar syntax!

 ## Getting Started

-- Fork and Clone
+- `Fork` and `Clone`
+- `cd` into the newly created directory
-- `npm install`
+- `npm install` to install our dependencies
-- `npm start`
+- `npm start` to spin up our app

 ## What are `props`?